jonasnapoles/jonasnapoles/README.md

 ### What's the story? 😀

-👨‍💻 I am a software developer with an Advanced Certificate in Software Development at Citeforma Further Education.
+👨‍💻 I am a software developer with an Advanced Certificate in Software Development at Citeforma.

 🎓 I am studying for a Bachelor´s Degree in Software Engineer at UAB.

-📃 My background is in Web design, Front-end, and Back-end development.
+📃 My background is in full-stack development.

-🌱 I am developing my AWS, Python, and Laravel Ecosystem skills.
+🌱 I am developing my Cybersecurity, Python, and Laravel Ecosystem skills.

-🔭 I am currently working on my portfolio [WordPress version](https://www.jonasnapoles.com/) and [Laravel version](https://my-laravel.jonasnapoles.com/).
+🔭 I am currently working my portfolio and community research projects.

-🏆 I aim to become a Senior Developer in 4 years.
+🏆 I aim to become a Senior Developer in 3 years.

 🔎 I am available to collaborate in developing professional websites and databases as a computer programmer position.